MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Complete Statistical Findings

+A similar mixed-effects model was fit to the Codex \newMBPP data.
+Table \ref{tab:mbpp_mem_types} shows the full estimates found by the model.

-A mixed-effects model testing the effect of removing Python type annotations was fit treating Annotations as a fixed-effect and problem as a random effect.
+A mixed-effects model testing the effect of removing Python type annotations was fit to the Codex \newHE data.
+Annotations was treated as a fixed-effect and problem as a random effect.
 Table \ref{tab:mem_python_types} shows the full estimates found by the model.

 A mixed-effects model testing the effect of weakening TypeScript annotations to Any and running without static type-checking was fit.
 There were three fixed-effects: Any, comparing TypeScript with precise types to TypeScript with all Any types; JS, comparing TypeScript with annotations to JavaScript; and NoCheck, comparing TypeScript with and without static type-checking.
 Table \ref{tab:mem_script} shows the full estimates found by the model.